 Traditional vs BuildCrux

-The short version: traditional estimating buries the misses until the final invoice, while software surfaces the pitch, layers, and scope gaps before the bid goes out.
+Traditional estimating buries the misses until the final invoice, while roof estimating software surfaces the pitch, layers, and scope gaps before the bid goes out.
+Here is the step-by-step difference on a real roof.

 Traditional estimating hides the misses until the final invoice.
 Software surfaces them earlier.